CAL Automotive Creations: Revolutionizing the classic car experience

 I started building a ‘52 Chevy business coupe with my father in the late ‘90s.
 Full tube chassis, hand made everything.
 It was a really cool car!
 My dad and I traveled all over to every big car show.
 This helped feed ideas for the ‘52 chevy business coupe and my shop I planned to start one day called CAL Creations.
 (CAL are my initals, my real name is Christopher Andrew Leach).
 In the meantime, I became good friends with many of the builders I looked up to in the magazines.

 In October of 2000. my father lost his battle with cancer.
 And shortly after I lost all interest in the ‘52 Chevy Coupe.
 Looking back I can’t believe I stopped on it, but I lost my buddy.
-We had every major magazine stopping by the house in Papillion, Nebraska checking on progress of the car.
-I simply could not carry on with it anymore.
-Shortly after, Troy Trepanier, of Rad Rides by Troy, offered me a job from seeing photos of the ‘52.
-In early 2003 he called again and out of the blue I told him I will be there in two weeks.
-I moved to Manteno, Illinois and started at Rad Rides on April 13, 2003.
-I give Troy a lot of credit for taking me in under his wing and fine tuning my skills.
-I learned a lot from Troy and his dad, Jack, who was a father figure to all of us young guys who moved hundreds and thousands of miles away to build custom cars.
+We had every major magazine stopping by the house in Papillion, Nebraska checking on progress of the car but I emotionally could not carry on with it anymore.

-The next day the process would start all over again.
-It’s what I had to do to survive.
-Until one late night I had a saved email to Ron saying I want to work on the ‘40 full-time.
-I must have had a drink in me because I looked at the saved draft almost every night afraid to hit send and for some reason I hit send that night.
+Then, the next day the process would start all over again.
+I was doing what I had to do to survive.
+Afraid of rejection, I had saved an email to Ron in my drafts folder for months.
+It had entailed me asking him if it would be possible for me to work on the ‘40 full-time.
+Then one night after a little liquid courage, I hit send!
 Literally 30 seconds later, Ron called me.
-He said, that was the best email I ever got and to meet him in Bennington at 9am the next morning.
-So, I skipped work and met Ron and we came up with a plan that I could build the ‘40 in this little shop he had rented.
-And that’s what I did.
+He said, that was the best email he had ever got and asked me to meet him in Bennington at 9am the next morning.
+So, I called into work and met Ron.
+He rented a little shop and helped come up with a plan so I could build the ‘40 at a rate that allowed me to pay my expenses.

 Checkered Past.
 Bright Future.

-In 2013, we finished Checkered Past and loaded it up in the trailer (two days late), dog tired and off to Detroit we went.
-Not knowing what or where my life was going to go after the weekend.
-With less than $10 to my name, I sat in the awards ceremony scared of what was going to happen.
-I had no idea what was in store.
-As they came to the Ridler award announcement, I sat and almost had a break down.
+Now it’s 2013.
+We finished Checkered Past and loaded it up in the trailer.
+We were 2 days behind schedule, I was exhausted, and had only $10 to my name, but off to Detroit we went.
+I had no Idea where my life was going to go after that weekend.
+In the awards ceremony I had no idea what was in store.
+I was so scared I almost had a break down the closer they got to the Ridler award announcement.

 CAL Takes a Leap Forward

-In 2014, I started dating my wife Annali.
+THEN THE ABSOLUTE BEST DAY OF MY LIFE HAPPENED IN 2014; I started dating my now wife Annali.
 I played hard to get until she agreed to go to a car show with me.
-This welder guy she thought she knew turned out to be a car guy building cars.
+This humble welder guy she knew as ‘Madysen’s Dad’, her son Skyler’s neighborhood friend, turned out to be a car builder & somewhat charming.
 In 2015, we got married.
-A lot of credit goes to her as she is the brains in the operation and the one that has taught me balance in life and so much more.
+She is now the brains of the operation running the business side of CAL and all its marketing, networking, & inventor of the Client Concierge program.
+She’s also the mother of our 2 children, CEO of our home, cooks me homemade dinners, motivates & encourages me, the one that has taught me balance in life - dragging me away from the shop and onto non-car-related vacations, and so much more.
 I couldn’t do this without her.